XAT- Xavier Aptitude Test 2026

 Verbal Ability and Reading Comprehension (VARC) | This section tests a candidate's English language use and comprehension skills.
 Students must develop good grammar and reading skills to ace this section. |

 Data Interpretation and Logical Reasoning (DILR) | In the DI section, candidates will be provided with data that will be presented using a graph, chart, or other visual representation.
 Using this information, you will need to answer the given questions.
 For the LR section candidates should use their logical and analytical reasoning skills to solve questions.
-Questions test a candidate's ability to think out the box and solve complex problems quickly and accurately. |
+Questions test a candidate's ability to think out of the box and solve complex problems quickly and accurately. |

 Quantitative Ability (QA) | This section tests a candidate's mathematical ability.
 However, it is not a test to see if a candidate is familiar with complex theories in mathematics, but rather to check their simplicity and familiarity with numbers and number functions. |

-Often, the syllabus for the MBA entrance preparation is very common.
-The table below mentions what to study for MBA entrance exam and gives details on the section-wise syllabi of the MBA Entrance Examinations in India.
+Often, the syllabus for MBA entrance preparation is very common.
+The table below mentions what to study for the MBA entrance exam and gives details on the section-wise syllabi of the MBA Entrance Examinations in India.

 Section | Topics |